-During either of the surgeries, which are performed under general anesthesia, the doctor may remove cysts that are causing problems (ovarian cystectomy).
+During either of the surgeries, which are performed under general anesthesia, the doctor may remove ovarian cysts that are causing problems (ovarian cystectomy).
 These excisions are usually performed if:

-- a cyst under surveillance doesn’t shrink or dissolve within two to three months
+- A cyst under surveillance doesn’t shrink or dissolve within two to three months

-- an ultrasound suggests that the cyst is not merely a functional cyst, and will not dissolve on its own
+- An ultrasound suggests that the cyst is not merely a functional cyst, and will not dissolve on its own